-One of the criteria for picking out what we think is the Best Oral-B is not considering those models that are loaded up with options that might be considered superfluous.
-And in that regard there are two features that are found on higher-end models that we'll make mention of.
+One of the criteria for picking out what we think is the Best Oral-B is sorting out those models that are loaded up with options that we don't think the average user really needs or will get much value out of.
+Toward that goal, there are two features that are found on higher-end Oral-b's that we'll mention.

 Oral-B Smartguide unit.